m-thirumal/installation_guide/aws/host_static_website_using_s3.md

 	create `A Type` recordset for www subdomain and point to S3 www bucket.

-9. Access your website from browser
+9. Access your web site from browser.
+Enjoy